radtriste/kogito-pipelines/docs/nightly_and_release.md

 * Have a specific container registry and credentials registered with `push` rights on it
 * Have a specific Maven repository to deploy jar artifacts
+* Create your own seed job which will create all the needed other jobs for you

 #### Create specific Maven repository for nightly testing